Thirukaalathessvarar-S/genai-math-llm-integration/README.md

 To design and implement a Python function for calculating the volume of a cylinder, integrate it with a chat completion system utilizing the function-calling feature of a large language model (LLM).

 ### PROBLEM STATEMENT:
+Design and implement a system where a user can input dimensions of a cylinder (radius and height), and the system calculates its volume by invoking a Python function using the function-calling capabilities of an LLM.

 ### DESIGN STEPS: